juliadegnan/portfolio/README.md

 * **REST API Project** – End-to-end integration guide including technical specifications, use cases, and implementation strategies.
 * **PS5 Quick Start Guide** – Simplified hardware setup instructions with visuals for fast onboarding.
 * **MOST Semiconductor Data Sheet** – Detailed specifications, operating conditions, and performance characteristics for engineering use.
+* **Amazon Vendor Enrollment and Contact SOP** – This document serves as the Standard Operating Procedure (SOP) for Vendors to self-test and certify, enroll, request their ASIN portfolio packaging certification status, and contact Amazon with other general questions about Amazon’s Ship in Product Packaging (SIPP) Program.
 * **Advanced Services Statement of Work General Assumptions and Exclusions** – General assumptions and exclusions that have been incorporated into SOW with Cisco.
 * **Service Description: Security Design Assessment** – This document describes the Security Design Assessment (SDA).
 * **Data_Processing_Agreement_SOW** – This document is a SOW that supplements the Master Supplier Agreement between <COMPANY REDACTED> and Supplier and governs Supplier’s Processing of <COMPANY REDACTED> Personal Data.